LukaszPasich/Cookable-MS3/README.md

 	- TEST 14.8 - _Password_ input space validates inputs with alphanumeric values, and between 5 and 15 characters, validation green (valid) - YES
 	- TEST 14.9 - Clicking on _Log in_ button when at least one of the input spaces is invalidated, does not log user in, and the first invalid space asks for the correct input to be entered - YES
 	- TEST 14.10 - Clicking on _Log in_ button when all of the input spaces are validated, logs the user in, and redirects user to _My Recipes_ page - YES
+	- TEST 14.11 - Logging in with the non-existing username or password reloads the _Log in_ page and generates the appropriate flash message - YES

 15. Contact page:
 	- TEST 15.1 - _Email_ input space validates only appropriate email format input - YES